 The Royal Port Nicholson Yacht Club will keep doing what it does best – providing relevant and affordable training and opportunities for boat owners, sailing enthusiasts, and water sport fans to go out and enjoy the harbour, and providing relevant affordable

 We want to build the Club as a networking and meeting hub for the public and businesses, and maximise the use of our various assets by making our facilities available to our Corporate members and sponsors.

 We want to grow our annual Port Nicholson Regatta event into a full Race Week with the Wellington public involved.

-It is necessary for us to operate in a financially viable way and we rely on support from our members, grant providers, our partner Wellington Hospitality Group, sponsors, and the public to keep this well-known Wellington landmark thriving at this exceptional location.
+It is necessary for us to operate in a financially viable way and we rely on support from our members, grant providers, sponsors, and the public to keep this well-known Wellington landmark thriving at this exceptional location.

 - Join us as a general or active member > Membership

 - Sign your business up as a member > Corporate Membership